cshum/imagorvideo/README.md

 imagorvideo is a new initiative that brings video thumbnail capability through ffmpeg, built on the foundations of [imagor](https://github.com/cshum/imagor) - a fast, Docker-ready image processing server written in Go with libvips.

-imagorvideo uses ffmpeg C bindings that extracts image thumbnail from video by attempting to select the best frame, then forwards to libvips to perform all the image cropping, resizing and filters supported by imagor.
+imagorvideo uses ffmpeg C bindings that extracts image thumbnail from video, by attempting to select the best frame.
+It then forwards to libvips to perform all the image cropping, resizing and filters supported by imagor.

 imagorvideo uses read stream for mkv and webm video types.
 For other video types that requires seeking from a non seek-able source such as HTTP or S3, it simulates seek using memory or temp file as buffer.